Suzanna Hamilton: Life and career

 Suzanna Hamilton played the role of Regine Kleinschmidt in the TV movie Murder East, Murder West, set just before and just after the Fall of the Berlin Wall.

 In 1991, she appeared as Amelia, one of the five daughters placed under house arrest by their domineering mother, in the BBC adaptation of Spanish poet Federico García Lorca's play The House of Bernarda Alba; Glenda Jackson starred in the title role.
 She also had a supporting role in a 1992 TV film of Barbara Cartland's Regency-period bodice-ripper, Duel of Hearts.

 Her next commercial film role was in a low-budget Gothic horror romance, Tale of a Vampire (1992), written and directed by a 27-year-old Anglo-Japanese film student, Shimako Satō.
 Hamilton made a dual appearance: first as Anne, a librarian in present-day London grieving the untimely death of her boyfriend; then as Anne's 19th century doppelgänger, Virginia Clemm, the real-life wife of Edgar Allan Poe—who, in the film, also happens to be the long-lost mistress of a lonely, centuries-old vampire played by Julian Sands.
-In 1993, she had a recurring role as Dr. Karen Goodliffe on the British TV hospital drama series, Casualty.
-In 1995, she appeared as John Hannah's love interest, Joanna Sparks, on the ITV crime series, McCallum.
+In 1993, she had a recurring role as Dr. Karen Goodliffe on the British TV hospital drama series Casualty.
+In 1995, she appeared as John Hannah's love interest, Joanna Sparks, on the ITV crime series McCallum.

 In 1997, she appeared in The Island on Bird Street, a Danish period drama made in the Dogme 95 style, about an 11-year-old Jewish boy who hides from the Nazis in occupied Poland during World War II before he is reunited with his father.
 In this film, Hamilton had a brief cameo as the mother of a girl whom the boy befriends.
-More recently, she appeared as Vivienne in the 2005 short film, Benjamin's Struggle, described as "a compelling story set in 1930s Nazi Germany, about a nine-year-old Jewish boy who attempts to steal the original manuscript of Adolf Hitler's Mein Kampf, believing that it will topple the Third Reich and end the suffering of his family".
+More recently, she appeared as Vivienne in the 2005 short film Benjamin's Struggle, described as "a compelling story set in 1930s Nazi Germany, about a nine-year-old Jewish boy who attempts to steal the original manuscript of Adolf Hitler's Mein Kampf, believing that it will topple the Third Reich and end the suffering of his family".
 In 2006, she appeared as Helen Gillespie in the ITV series, Jane Hall.
-In 2007, she appeared as Dr. Hillary Slayton in the children's television series, Dinosapien, which is filmed on location in southern Alberta, Canada.
+In 2007, she appeared as Dr. Hillary Slayton in the children's television series, Dinosapien, which was filmed on location in southern Alberta, Canada.
 In 2015 she played "Barbara" in the BBC drama Doctors and in 2017 she played "Sarah" in the BBC series The Cuckoo's Calling.